Teksta versija

 Section 17.
 Data Processing and Statistical Confidentiality

-(1) The statistical institution shall use the data that are obtained in accordance with Sections 14, 15, and 16 of this Law for the production of official statistics, with the exception of cases laid down in Sections 25 and 26 of this Law.
+(1) Data obtained in accordance with Sections 14 and 15 of this Law shall be used by a statistical institution for the production of official statistics and the performance of other statutory tasks for the production of official statistics or data processing, except in the cases specified in Sections 25 and 26 of this Law.

 Section 19.
 Dissemination of Official Statistics